 Notice that your own clock time (see 4.2) remains 'frozen' until you have carried the computer's move out.
-This means that the playing conditions (especially for 'blitz' games - see section 5.4.4) are fair - you don't have to move your opponent's piece in your own thinking time.
+This means that the playing conditions (especially for 'blitz' games) are fair - you don't have to move your opponent's piece in your own thinking time.